Skip to main content

 FBO compliance.">

-Task By at a slaughterhouse (Recommended minimum frequency) at a cutting plant or GHE (Recommended minimum frequency)
+Task By At a slaughterhouse (Recommended minimum frequency) At a cutting plant or GHE (Recommended minimum frequency)

 Identification and separation Any FSA team member who is appropriately authorised As per Slaughter Hygiene Verification (SHV) system At audit visits